 Indexers.
 Indexers are the node operators of The Graph.
 They are motivated by earning financial rewards.

 Delegators.
-Delegators put GRT at stake on behalf of an Indexer in order to earn a portion of inflation rewards and fees, without having to personally run a Graph Node.
+Delegators put GRT at stake on behalf of an Indexer in order to earn a portion of indexer rewards and fees, without having to personally run a Graph Node.
 They are financially motivated.

 For developers, the APIs for building a subgraph will remain largely the same as it is using a local or hosted Graph Node.